-The budget in this section is presented by season, and within each season by boys, girls, and co-ed sports.
+The budget in this section is presented by season, and within each season by boys and by girls sports.
 It also includes the FY'17 through FY'19 budgets plus the FY'20 budget request.
 A copy of the aggregate-level budget is also included in this section for easy reference.